buildfirst/buildfirst/ch07/README.md

-# Patterns, Practices, and Refactoring
+# Modular Model View Controller in the Browser

 ##### _(Part II, Chapter 7)_